1. Opening pages & influences

 1. Hang up your group's mind map.

-2. Tour the other mind maps and take note in your exercise book of any important insights that you did not have.
+2. Tour the other mind maps and take note in your exercise book of any important insights that your group did not have.

 timer